Knowledge divide: The knowledge divide in gender and socioeconomic status

-Socioeconomic: Based on the 2008-2009 American National Election Studies panel data, research has found that socioeconomic status is most closely related to informational use of the internet than access to the internet, and the differential use of the internet between socioeconomic groups is associated with a larger knowledge gap.
+This division can impact other aspects of people's lives beyond education, particularly in terms of informational use and understanding.
+Based on the 2008-2009 American National Election Studies panel data, research has found that socioeconomic status is most closely related to informational use of the internet than access to the internet, and the differential use of the internet between socioeconomic groups is associated with a larger knowledge gap.

 Closing the knowledge divide

 Scholars have made similar possibilities in closing or minimizing the knowledge divide between individuals, communities, and nations.
 Providing access to computers and other technologies that disseminate knowledge is not enough to bridge the digital divide, rather importance must be out on developing digital literacy to bridge the gap.
 Addressing the digital divide will not be enough to close the knowledge divide, disseminating relevant knowledge also depends on training and cognitive skills.